• Skip to main content

 New Regulation Takes Effect on October 15, 2025

-While home inspection regulations typically fall outside our usual coverage areas at Agency Checklists, this particular development caught our attention as something our Massachusetts P&C professionals should be aware of.
+While home inspection regulations typically fall outside our usual coverage areas at Agency Checklists, this particular development caught our attention as something about which Massachusetts P&C professionals should be aware of.
 On June 6, 2025, the Massachusetts Executive Office of Housing and Livable Communities published a new regulation, 760 CMR 74.00: Residential Home Inspection Waivers, establishing the nation’s first comprehensive regulatory framework that prohibits sellers from conditioning real estate offers on home inspection waivers.

 Given the significant role homeowners insurance plays in the Massachusetts P&C market—both for carriers and agencies—we thought this first-in-nation regulation warranted a spot in our “good to know” category.